18F/join.tts.gsa.gov/pages/positions/cloud-operations-sre.md

 You will be scored based on a review of your application materials, measuring your possession of each of the following competencies

 - **Maintainable Software Development:** Knowledge and ability to develop software in a repeatable and documentable way, with emphasis on automation, testing, measuring, and scaling infrastructure.
-(14-20 points)
 - **Modern Technology and Practices:** The ability to understand and apply modern technology and software development principles and practices.
-(14-20 points)
 - **Agile Orientation:** Ability to apply agile and open source philosophies to deliver work in a frequent and iterative fashion to address user needs.
-(14-20 points)
 - **Communication:** Communicate effectively with a variety of audiences, particularly in consulting scenarios, to establish a shared vision and understanding of a project’s technical implementation, objectives and goals.
 (14-20 points)
 - **TTS Core Values Alignment:** Working with integrity, transparency and resiliency in civic minded or high impact environment.
-(14-20 points)

 If found to be eligible and at least minimally qualified for the position, your score will be used to place you in a category (Best Qualified, Well Qualified, or Qualified).